-What we mean by that is that litigation is time consuming, costly and many times results in an outcome that would be more advantageous if the parties were able to come to a settlement as it costs money to get to the judge.
+What we mean by that is that litigation is time-consuming, costly, and often results in an outcome that would be more advantageous if the parties could come to a settlement, as it costs money to get to the judge.

 Mediation is that option to get the case moving in the right direction to come to a settlement.

 It takes restraint.

 It takes compromise.